Peter K. Homer

-Peter K. Homer (born 1961) of Southwest Harbor, Maine, won $200,000 from NASA for his entry in the Astronaut Glove Challenge.
+Peter K. Homer (born 1961) is an American aerospace engineer from Southwest Harbor, Maine.
+He won $200,000 from NASA for his entry in the Astronaut Glove Challenge.
 The competition was held on Thursday, May 3, 2007, with a total of five teams competing (two of which dropped out prior the commencement of the competition), and was one of NASA's seven Centennial Challenges.
 The gloves were rated on strength, flexibility and comfort.
 Homer's glove design performed better overall than the competition and NASA hopes it will help improve future astronaut gloves.
 He was unemployed at the time of his victory.